BudjakovDmitry/tech/linux/file_permissions.md

 - *group*;
 - *other*.

+Every file or directory has its owner.
 Whoever creates a file, namely the user, at the time of creation, becomes the owner of that file by default.

+Additionally, users can belong to *groups* which are given access to particular files and folders by their owners.
 A group of users can also share ownership of a file.
+Each file or directory has a group owner.
+For example, we can create a group, add users to this group and add read permissions to a specified file.
+This way all group members will be able to read the file.

 The *other* category essentially refers anyone in the universe with access to your Linux machine.

 Only an official owner of a file is allowed to change its permissions.
 This means that only owners can decide who can read the file, write to it, or execute it.